vk-cs/docs-public/docs/en/kubernetes/mk8s/instructions/addons/advanced-installation/install-advanced-kgateway/install-advanced-kgateway.md

        {/tabs}

        {note:warn}
-       An incorrectly specified settings code can lead to errors during installation or the add-on becoming inoperable.
+       Incorrect configuration of the add-on code might lead to issues during the installation process or render the add-on inoperable.
        {/note}

     1. Click the **Install addon** button.